dan-caprioara/ai-file-manager/writer-agent.md

 ai-file-manager

 ### Project description
-A multiplatform desktop application project about managing files using AI, providing capabilities for file management with AI assistance.
+A project about managing files using AI.
+This is a multiplatform desktop app.

 ## Documentation metadata
 ### Audience
-Users of AI Manager, looking for guidance on installation and usage.
+Developers and users interested in AI-based file management solutions.

 ### Documentation subfolder
 doc